-The Blanco Chamber of Commerce created a Business Recognition Program to acknowledge local businesses committed to night sky friendly lighting.
-This voluntary program endorsed by HCA, recognizes businesses who strive to eliminate light trespass from their property.
-Look for the Night Sky Friendly Business sticker when visiting Hill Country businesses.
-Other communities such as Junction and Johnson City are adopting similar programs.
-A "Program in a Box" which includes all of the resources necessary to replicate this simple program is available to help your town jump on board.
+The Blanco Chamber of Commerce created a Business Recognition Program to acknowledge local businesses committed to night sky friendly lighting in 2012.
+This voluntary program, endorsed by HCA, recognizes businesses that strive to eliminate light trespass from their properties.

+More recently, chambers in other towns have started similar programs.
+These programs are an easy and inexpensive way to get business owners involved in night sky preservation.
+A "Program in a Box" which includes all of the resources necessary to replicate this simple program is available at hillcountryalliance.org, along with a list of the recognized businesses across the region.